-To view the users listed in the AD database and their AD attributes, you need to provision the LDAP server as shown under Adding an LDAP Server to the ARM on page 70.
+To view the users listed in the AD database and their AD attributes, you need to provision the LDAP server as shown under Adding an LDAP Server to the ARM on page 68.

-- > To add a user who is not listed in an AD database, to the ARM database: - 1.
-In the ARM's Users page, click the Users tab.
+➤ To add a user who is not listed in an AD database, to the ARM database:

+1. In the ARM's Users page, click the Users tab under the Users menu.